a-oleynik/react-crash-course/README.md

+# Implemented tasks for the course 'React Crash Course: From Zero to Hero' by *Dmytro* *Vasyliev*

+Link to the course [React Crash Course: From Zero to Hero](https://www.udemy.com/course/react-crash-course-from-zero-to-hero).

+Link to the course repo [Repository for 'React Crash Course: From Zero to Hero'](https://github.com/dvasyliev/react-crash-course).

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Practical React Course for Beginners: Build first App, Learn React Components, JSX, Props, Events, State, Hooks This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts